-Afghan official: massive US bomb dead toll rise to 94
+Afghan official: Massive US bomb death toll rises to 94

-KABUL, Afghanistan (AP) — An Afghan official says the number of militants killed in an attack by the largest non-nuclear weapon ever used in combat by the U.S. military has risen to 94.
+KABUL, Afghanistan (AP) — The number of militants killed in an attack by the largest non-nuclear weapon ever used in combat by the U.S. military has risen to 94, an Afghan official said Saturday.

-Ataullah Khogyani, spokesman for the provincial governor in Nangarhar, said Saturday the number of Islamic State group dead was up from the 36 reported a day earlier.
+Ataullah Khogyani, spokesman for the provincial governor in Nangarhar, said the number of Islamic State group dead was up from the 36 reported a day earlier.
+A Ministry of Defense official had said Friday the number of dead could rise as officials assessed the bomb site in Achin district.

-A Ministry of Defense official had said Friday that the number of dead could rise as officials assessed the bomb site in Achin district.
+“Fortunately there is no report of civilians being killed in the attack,” Khogyani said.

 The U.S. attack on a tunnel complex in remote eastern Nangarhar province near the Pakistan border killed at least four IS group leaders, Khogyani said.
-He said a clearance operation was continuing.
+He said a clearance operation to assess the site of the attack was continuing.

 Most Read Stories